 For recipients who reach normal retirement age in 2024, the earnings limit is $59,520 until the month the individual reaches normal retirement age.
 Benefits of $1 will be lost for every $3 earned above the annual limit.
 Once you reach normal retirement age, you can collect full benefits, regardless of the amount of your earnings.

 The standard mileage rate for 2024 will be 67.0 cents per mile for business travel.
 The 2024 rate for medical travel and moving costs will be 21 cents per mile.
 The charitable mileage rate will remain at 14 cents per mile.

 Earned Income Credit

 Each employer is required to notify any employee who has not had income tax withheld from wages and who has not claimed to be exempt from withholding that they may be eligible for the earned income credit.
-If W-2’s not supplied on time then a notice must be given by hand or delivered by first class mail, before the Form W-2 is furnished.
+If W-2’s aren’t supplied on time, then a notice must be given by hand or delivered by first-class mail before the Form W-2 is furnished.
 The notification must contain all information described in Notice 797 from the IRS.

 Pension Distribution Withholding Rules

-The compensation an eligible employee must have to be a SEP participant has increased to $650 for 2022.
-With a SEP IRA, an employer can contribute the lesser of, 25% of an employee’s gross annual salary or $61,000 (an increase from 2021 $58,000).
+The compensation an eligible employee must have to be a SEP participant has increased to $750 for 2024.
+With a SEP IRA, an employer can contribute the lesser of 25% of an employee’s gross annual salary or $69,000.